Miles Jupp: Television and film

 Jupp played Archie, the Inventor in CBeebies' Balamory.
 He also had a role in the BBC Scotland comedy programme, Live Floor Show, where he played an eccentric, foul-mouthed comedian.
 In 2007, Jupp appeared fleetingly in Harry Potter and the Order of the Phoenix as a television weatherman who complained about a hot drought.

 Jupp appeared in Series 3 and 4 of the political comedy, The Thick of It, as John Duggan, an incompetent press officer with a habit of making inappropriate comments.
 He appeared in BBC Scotland's comedy Gary: Tank Commander as Captain Fanshaw.
 In 2009, he appeared briefly in the film Sherlock Holmes as a waiter.
 In the same year, he also appeared in Stewart Lee's Comedy Vehicle.

-In 2010, Jupp appeared on Mock the Week, Michael McIntyre's Comedy Roadshow.
+In 2010, Jupp appeared on Mock the Week and Michael McIntyre's Comedy Roadshow.
 He performed as Nigel, a Church of England Lay Reader, in the BBC sitcom Rev. He also appeared as an under-secretary in the film Made in Dagenham (2010).

-In January 2011, Jupp was a team member alongside Goldie and Phill Jupitus on the music quiz Never Mind The Buzzcocks.
-In May 2011, November 2011, and April 2012, he was a panelist on Have I Got News for You and Would I Lie To You?
+In January 2011, Jupp was a team member alongside Goldie and Phill Jupitus on the music quiz Never Mind the Buzzcocks.
+In May 2011, November 2011, and April 2012, he was a panellist on Have I Got News for You and Would I Lie To You?
 (BBC).
 On 22 August 2011, he was a lunchtime guest on Test Match Special, where he revealed a love of cricket and that he had previously worked with the Test Match Special team, who had no idea who he was.
 This became the basis of the book Fibber in the Heat.